-(2) Critical Thinking Exercises: The exercises are designed to encourage you to think critically about the content presented in the module lectures.
-The critical thinking exercises are worth 45 points each.
-There are separate exercises designed for graduate students incorporating additional questions from the scientific journal articles assigned to that section.
+(2) Critical Thinking Exercises: These exercises are designed to encourage you to think critically about the content presented in the module lectures.
+The critical thinking exercises are worth 35 points each.
 These are individual exercises so please do your own work and do not work in groups or share your answers.
 All of the critical thinking exercises are open note and untimed.
 You can close and reopen the exercise as many times as you would like until the due date (see course schedule), but you will not be able to make any changes once you have officially submitted your final exercise.
 The exercises are due at 11:59 pm on the date listed in the course schedule.
 You will receive a 5 deduction for each day a module assessment is late.

 (3) Extension Blog Posts: One of the most useful skills in any profession is writing.
 Furthermore, one of the missions of the Land Grant Institution is extension, which means we are communicating with the general public.
 As such, you are required to produce two blog posts which each explain a recent article (published within the last two years) related to honey bee biology.
 These blog posts should be written for a beekeeping audience.
 Technical jargon should be avoided or, if necessary to include, must be thoroughly explained to make it more easily understood.
 Selected articles should be relevant to honey bee biology and must be published in a peer reviewed scientific journal.
 Your blog posts should be written to have the potential for publication through the University of Florida's extension branch (Cooperative Extension Service).
-You must check with the TA before beginning your blog posts so that they can verify that such a blog post does not already exist on your selected articles have not already been selected by another student.
+You must check with the TA before beginning your blog posts so that they can verify that such a blog post does not already exist on your selected articles and that the articles have not already been selected by another student.
 The instructor or TA can provide advice for finding an article, but the articles will be reserved on a first come first serve basis.
 A grading rubric will be provided in Canvas to facilitate the development of your Blog Posts.